philferriere/aind-projects/README.md

                                         self.assign_value(box, self.values[box].replace(digit, ''))
 ```

-#### Search
+### Search

 If after constraint propagation we still haven't found a solution to the Sudoku puzzle, we simply switch to a *trial and error* approach.
 We look for boxes that have the smallest number of possible digits (two digits, then three, then four, etc.) and **pick one of the digits for that box**.
-Next, we apply constraint propagation of this tentative solution.
+Next, we apply constraint propagation on this tentative solution.
 If it results in a valid solution, then great, we're done.
-If after this, we've converged to a set of values where boxes can still take several values, we repeat this process, by looking again for a box with the smallest number of digits that we can pick.
+If after this, we've converged to a set of values where boxes can still take several values, we repeat this process, by looking again for a box with the smallest number of digits that we can test.
 One will immediately recognize this recursive process as a typical **depth-first search**.
 Here's our implementation:

 ```python
     def search(self):